Suffolk County Executive Steve Bellone inaugurated

 Suffolk County Executive Steve Bellone was sworn in for a second term Wednesday, promising to press for major redevelopment projects to make the county attractive to young people.

-Bellone, with his wife, Tracey, next to him and their three small children with their hands on their family Bible, took the oath of office administered by Gov. Andrew M. Cuomo at Suffolk County Community College’s Brentwood campus.
+Bellone, with his wife Tracy next to him and their three small children with their hands on their family Bible, took the oath of office administered by Gov. Andrew M. Cuomo at Suffolk Community College’s Brentwood campus.

-Sen. Chuck Schumer (D-N.Y.), Rep. Steve Israel (D-Huntington) and state Comptroller Thomas DiNapoli also spoke.
+Sen. Charles Schumer (D-N.Y.), Rep. Steve Israel (D-Huntington) and State Comptroller Tom DiNapoli also spoke.

 Bellone touted achievements of his first four years in office and promised to push for projects that spur economic growth.